MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/README.md

 - web scraping
 - automation (fetching, transforming and exporting CSV, JSON or database data)

+You can also do all of those things with Python, PHP, Ruby and so on.
+A language is just a way of telling the computer what to do.
+Though JavaScript is often the preferred language for web apps especially where dynamic content and interactivity without page loads is important.
+Also don't neglect learning CSS and HTML - make sure you're a well-rounded web developer.

 ### Why learn JavaScript - 5 good reasons